-Those who do not have a smartphone to install the UPI app can also use these features by dialing *99# from their normal mobile phone.
+Those who do not have a smartphone to install the UPI app can also use these features by dialling *99# from their normal mobile phone.

 UPI Transaction Limit and UPI Charges

-Normally UPI transaction limit is Rs.1 Lakh per day per transaction on almost all apps.
+Normally the UPI transaction limit is Rs.1 Lakh per day per transaction on almost all apps.

 As of now, there are no UPI charges for transactions imposed, and there will be a nominal charge shortly.